CDSoft/hcalc/src/hcalcManual.md

 ============

 Handy Calc is a simple yet powerful calculator.
-Unlike most of the calculators, Handy Calc is based on a textual interface.
+Unlike most of other calculators, Handy Calc is based on a textual interface.
 It may seem a bit spartan and outdated but entering expressions with the keyboard is way easier than with a mouse.
 And you get nice editing features for free (edition, copy/paste, history, ...).